ymdwiseguy/compose_snackbars/README.md

 # Handling Snackbars in Jetpack Compose with Material 3

 Handling Snackbars with Jetpack Compose can be a bit tricky.
 Sadly you can not simply call something like `Snackbar.show("my message")`.

+This is a tutorial, how to use snackbars with jetpack compose and implementing custom versions on your own.

+Feel free to check out the code and build the sample app to see the result in action.

 There is some work to be done, so lets get startet!

 ## The Setting

 First of all, we need some frame where our Snackbar should be shown.
 Lets asume we are inside a compose context within a screen.
 The frame is provided by material3 in form of a `Scaffold`, so our screen might look like this:

 ```
-@OptIn(ExperimentalMaterial3Api::class)
 @Composable
 fun SnackbarSampleScreen() {